mahesh7199/SE-TEAM-K/README.md

      * Chat with recruiter if recruiter messaged (notification will be displayed, can chat with the recruiter))

 Admin:

 	 * contact us (reports will be displayed)

+* Chat Notification feature is also completed and it is working fine.
 * I have worked on bug fixes on the back end and now we are able to run the website properly.
 *I have deployed the website into aws and the below is the EC2 link (http://35.154.42.55/)
 * I have helped every individual in task completion and worked as a team.